ajinabraham/njsscan/README.md

 ## Configure njsscan

-A `.njsscan` file in the root directory allows you to configure the scan.
+A `.njsscan` file in the root of the source code directory allows you to configure njsscan.

 ```
 ---